Talendar/nevopy/docs/installation.rst

 Installation
 ============

-Install NEvoPY from PyPI using pip
+Install NEvoPy from PyPI using pip
 ----------------------------------
 todo

-Install NEvoPY from source using setup.py
+Install NEvoPy from source using setup.py
 -----------------------------------------
 todo